fbpx

 Assistant Professor of Interreligious Chaplaincy and Program Director for Interreligious Chaplaincy

-Jessica is an ordained minister in the United Church of Christ and a proud member of Alpha Kappa Alpha Sorority, Incorporated.
-She lives with her partner, J.D., and their rambunctious yet adorable rescue pit bull, Andie.
+Jessica is an ordained minister in the United Church of Christ, a staff chaplain at Regions Hospital in St. Paul, MN, and a proud member of Alpha Kappa Alpha Sorority, Incorporated.
+She lives and plays with her spouse, J.D., their little one, Johnathan, and their rambunctious yet curmudgeonly senior dog, Andie.

 Education

-M.Div., Wake Forest University School of Divinity—Faith and Health of the Public
+MDiv, Wake Forest University School of Divinity—Faith and Health of the Public, 2014

 Publications